ProximaDS/python-web-file-scraper/README.md

 Please note that this script uses wget for downloading files, so you need to have it installed on your machine.

-## Disclaimer

-This script bypasses SSL certificate verification.
-This can help if you're downloading from a site with a certificate that isn't trusted, but should be used with caution as it does not validate the identity of the server.

 ## How to Use

 Simply run the script, and when prompted, provide the URL from where the files are to be downloaded and the directory where you want the files to be stored.